mdn/content/files/en-us/web/api/response/index.md

 - {{domxref("Response.error_static","Response.error()")}}
   - : Returns a new `Response` object associated with a network error.
 - {{domxref("Response.redirect_static", "Response.redirect()")}}
-  - : Creates a new response with a different URL.
+  - : Returns a new response with a different URL.
 - {{domxref("Response.json_static", "Response.json()")}}
-  - : Creates a new `Response` object for returning the provided JSON encoded data.
+  - : Returns a new `Response` object for returning the provided JSON encoded data.

 ## Instance methods